alexandrepiveteau/heig-RES-http-infra/REPORT.md

 ```

 This works with the `subscriptions`, which describe, in a **managed effect**,
-that we want tto request the list of transactions **every 5 seconds** :
+that we want to request the list of transactions **every 5 seconds** :

 ```elm